 - Changes that make a difference: the environment, arm freedom, easy access gowns, and more

-- You won’t drop him: helping mom hold her baby
+- You won’t drop the baby: helping the parent hold their baby

-- Keeping baby, mom and the OR warm
+- Keeping baby, parent, and the OR warm

 - Is delayed cord clamping during a Cesarean possible?
 (Hint: yes!)